CJAlgoDev/webDev/README.md

 # webDev
-its a practice repo for webDev
+its a practice repo for webDev..